acerbilab/pyvbmc/initialCodePort/README.md

 Please use fixtures when sensible and try to keep the total runtime of the tests as low as possible.

+## Modules and code organization

+We have decided against general util/misc modules for now.
+This means that general purpose functions should be included in a fitting existing module or in their own module.
+The reason for this is to force us to think about the generalization of a function and prevent incohesion of those general collections.
+Furthermore, it improves readability for new collaborators.
+See some reading about that [here](https://breadcrumbscollector.tech/stop-naming-your-python-modules-utils/).
+One example for this are the decorators that are included in the decorator module.

+## Decorators

+Try to evaluate if pre- and postprocessing in a function can be generalized with a decorator.
+One example is the handling of arrays of shape (N, ) to (N, 1) with the handle_1D_decorator in the decorator module.

 ## Render class diagrams
 The diagrams can be rendered using pyreverse which is a part of [pylint](https://pypi.org/project/pylint/)